harshchaturvedi1/DSA_project_Terminal_Based_Search_Engine/Readme.md

-# TTerminal-Based Search Engine for Large Documents
+# Terminal-Based Search Engine for Large Documents

 ## Reasons for choosing this project